javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 - Integerate the OpenAI API ---- Done
 - HeyGen login successfully and accessed---Done
 - Tested the Flask App with HeyGen Trial Token to complete POC --- Done
-- Working to build the RAG for retreiving recipies data from pinecone --- Done (knowledge)
+- Working to build the RAG for retreiving recipies data from pinecone --- Done (knowledge Base Approach)
 - Working on the GPT Integeration module --- Done
 - Currently custom llm api endpoint not possible with heygen. .....
 R&D
 - It uses webrtc to their server to fetch the stream events(audio) and uses stream event to handle speech on their end.